PrakritigitHUB/M3_WiperControlSystem/5_Report/README.md

 * LEDs
 * Resistors
 * Power Supply

 ## Advantages:
-* To save money during wet seasons, turn off the irrigation system.
-Electricity bills are lowered as a consequence.
+* Cost-effective
 * Rain sensors store water during rain events, allowing it to be available throughout the summer and winter.
-* As a consequence, rain sensor-based equipment like vehicle wipers and irrigation systems last longer since they only work when needed.
 * It is quite simple to use.
-* As a consequence, less energy is consumed.
+* less energy is consumed.
-* Rain sensor-based systems are extremely simple to install.
+* extremely simple to install.
 * Individual rain sensors are fairly inexpensive.

 ## Disadvantages:
 * When water falls squarely on the rain sensor, the mechanism activates.
-* The entire system cost rises when more components, including a rain sensor, are required.
+* The entire system cost rises when more components are required.
 * Rain sensors must make a decision within a few minutes to avoid erroneous detection of rain.

 ## 4W's & 1H
 ### WHAT
 The operational speed of a vehicle wiper is controlled by a wiper speed control mechanism based on rain conditions.
 To generate, the control system incorporates a rain sensor (30) that detects rain conditions.
 The amplitude of an analogue signal depends on the detected rain conditions.